chpc-uofu/spack-config/readme.md

 ## Spack installation and setup

-### CHPC custom configuration (to be confirmed)

-`/uufs/chpc.utah.edu/sys/spack` - root directory for package installation

-`/uufs/chpc.utah.edu/sys/modulefiles/spack` - Lmod module files

-`/scratch/local` - local drive where the build is performed (= need to make sure to build on machine that has it)

 ### Package installation and setup

 Install from Github (may need to version in the future so may need to have own fork)